cosmic-sense/misc/datashare/index.md

 ## Directory structure and concept

 The data exchange is based on a shared file system (“cloud”).
-In this cloud, two data directories exist - `inbox` and `homogenized`.
+In this cloud, two data directories exist - `inbox` and `homogenised`.

 `inbox` is the prime destination for any data upload.
-If the data comply to the conventions, or once they have been adjusted accordingly, they will be moved to `homogenized`. *Please do not upload any data directly to homogenized unless you are certain that your data comply!*
+If the data comply to the conventions, or once they have been adjusted accordingly, they will be moved to `homogenised`. *Please do not upload any data directly to* `homogenised` *unless you are certain that your data comply!*

 Within both folders, the data are organised hierarchically: